-John Weavers is IFR’s first Sydney-based senior reporter covering the Australian and New Zealand bond and securitisation markets.
-John previously worked for six and a half years in IFR’s London office heading the EEMEA region’s emerging market output.
-He has a 20 year career in financial journalism, including 10 years as senior bond reporter at Informa Global Markets and has been a regular contributor to the Economist Intelligence Unit and Latin American Monitor.
-John has an Economics degree from Warwick University and an MSc in Economics of Latin America from Queen Mary College, University of London.
+John Weavers is a Senior Report at International Financing Review based in Sydney where he covers the Australian and New Zealand bond and securitisation markets.
+John joined IFR in London in 2004 as senior reporter responsible for emerging markets, before transferring Down Under in 2011.
+Before IFR, he was a senior reporter for Informa Global Markets, having previously written for the Economist Intelligence Unit and Latin American Monitor.
+John has a BA in Economics from Warwick University and a MSc in Economics of Latin America from Queen Mary College, University of London.

 The US Securities and Exchange Commission last Tuesday charged Rio Tinto and two of its former top executives with fraud, saying they inflated the value of coal assets in Mozambique and concealed critical information while tapping the market for billions of dollars.